Could Not Be Performed Because of an I/O Device Error, What to Do?

 Format to factory default

 Format your hard disk drive to Factory Default with WD Quick Formatter tool and retry.
-Note that formatting your hard drive to Factory Default will cause it not recognizable in Windows XP and all the data on it wiped out, so backup hard disk if there is valuable data on it.
+Note that formatting will wipe out all data and make it unrecognizable in Windows XP, so backup your hard drive if it contains valuable data.

 Check physical sectorsize